Chastity Play

 From restraint devices to myth

-Devices and customs intended to restrict sexual activity are old and varied, but the lurid popular image, knights locking partners into iron "chastity belts" during the Crusades, is largely a later fiction.
-According to the Wikipedia survey of the chastity belt, there is no credible evidence that such belts existed before the 15th century; the earliest clear reference is in Konrad Kyeser's Bellifortis (c.
+Devices and customs meant to restrict sexual activity are old and varied, but the lurid popular image of knights locking partners into iron belts during the Crusades is largely a later fiction.
+According to the Wikipedia survey of the chastity belt, there is no credible evidence that such belts existed before the 15th century: the earliest clear reference appears in Konrad Kyeser's Bellifortis (c.
 1405), and many "medieval" museum specimens are now recognised as 19th-century forgeries.
 Real, widespread manufacture of restraint devices belongs to the 1800s, when Western medicine wrongly pathologised masturbation and marketed anti-onanism appliances.
 Modern chastity play therefore inherits the object but not the coercive medieval myth.

 A modern BDSM dynamic

 Chastity play as a consensual erotic dynamic belongs to the modern BDSM tradition rather than to clinical sexology.
-Its governing ethic, "safe, sane and consensual" (SSC), was coined in mid-1983 by David Stein together with Martin Berkenwald and Bob Gillespie while drafting a statement of purpose for New York's Gay Male S/M Activists (GMSMA); the phrase entered the wider scene through the 1987 and 1993 marches on Washington.
-The later "risk-aware consensual kink" (RACK) framing refined it.
-The community vocabulary (enforced chastity, orgasm denial, tease and denial, key-holding) comes from this milieu, and the precise coinage of these specific phrases is not well documented.
+Its governing ethic, "safe, sane and consensual" (SSC), was drafted in 1983 by david stein together with Martin Berkenwald and Bob Gillespie for a statement of purpose for New York's Gay Male S/M Activists (GMSMA), and published in the group's founding document in August 1983.
+Stein credited an earlier "safe and sane" usage by Tony DeBlase in Chicago's Inferno 10 (1981) as a probable prompt.
+The later "risk-aware consensual kink" (RACK) framing, proposed by Gary Switch on a TES-Friends discussion list in November 1999, refined SSC by acknowledging that no kink is perfectly "safe."
+The community vocabulary (enforced chastity, orgasm denial, tease and denial, key-holding) comes from this milieu; the precise coinage of these specific phrases is not well documented.

 Clinical positioning